viperproject/prusti-dev/docs/dev-guide/src/config/flags.md

 ## `MIN_PRUSTI_VERSION`

 Minimum required version of Prusti that is allowed to run.
-If Prusti detects that it's own version is lower than this, it will throw an error and refuse to verify files.
+If Prusti detects that its own version is lower than this, it will throw an error and refuse to verify files.
 Generally [set in a `Prusti.toml` file](providing.md#flags-2) of a crate to enforce a minimum Prusti version.

 ## `NO_VERIFY`